odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

 ===================================

 SInvoice_ is an e-invoice service platform provided by Viettel, one of the biggest e-invoice service providers in Vietnam.
-Odoo supports integration with SInvoice to submit the invoices generated in Odoo.
+Odoo supports integration with SInvoice to submit invoices generated in Odoo.

 .. _vietnam/sinvoice/setup: